Graham Hill: Honours and awards

 Hill's easy wit and charm helped him become a television personality, notably on the BBC show Call My Bluff with Patrick Campbell and Frank Muir.
 For a number of years in the early 1970s he appeared as one half of a double act, with Jackie Stewart, as an insert within the BBC Sports Personality of the Year show.
 In June 1975 he appeared alongside his son, Damon Hill, on the popular television programme Jim'll Fix It.
 His appearance was later rebroadcast as part of the twentieth anniversary celebrations of the programme in January 1995, with Damon presenting a new segment at the end.

+Hill was awarded the Hawthorn Memorial Trophy in 1962 and 1968 for his achievements during the 1962 and 1968 Formula One season.
 Hill was appointed Officer of the Order of the British Empire (OBE) in the 1968 Birthday Honours for services to motor racing.
 In 1990, he was inducted into the International Motorsports Hall of Fame.

 A one-off BBC Four documentary called Graham Hill: Driven was first broadcast on 26 May 2008.